Black Potts Railway Bridge

 Black Potts Railway Bridge carries the railway from London (Waterloo) to Windsor, Berkshire across the River Thames.
 The Staines to Windsor & Eton Line terminates immediately after the bridge at Windsor and Eton Riverside railway station.
 The bridge crosses the Thames on the reach above Old Windsor Lock, shortly before Romney Lock.

 History

-In 1849 the Windsor Staines and Richmond Railway sought leave to erect a temporary crossing here and the bridge was opened in 1850.
+In 1849, the Windsor Staines and Richmond Railway sought leave to erect a temporary crossing here and the bridge was opened in 1850.
 The opening delay was caused by the collapse of one of the piers on the day before inspection.
 The bridge is supported in the middle by Black Potts Ait.
 Originally the bridge had ornate cast-iron ribs, but these corroded and were replaced with more utilitarian wrought iron girders, which radically altered the bridge's appearance.

+In March 2025, the line was closed for a week while the track across the bridge was relaid and other essential maintenance was carried out.

 Black Potts Viaduct

 Immediately to the east of the bridge is the Black Potts Railway Viaduct.
 This had to be provided with substantial protection when the Jubilee River was constructed, as the outfall of this channel passes through the brick arches of the existing Victorian viaduct, just downstream of the Black Potts Railway Bridge.